applicative-systems/secure-supply-chain/README.md

 ### Flakes Support

 Prefer Nix flakes?
-Export and rebuild with:
+These commands work with flakes in the Docker scenario:

 ```console
 $ ./scripts/source-closure-flake.sh